llm-bible/llm-bible.github.io/index.md

 ### About This Site

-This site is an experiment: a [living literature review](https://en.wikipedia.org/wiki/Living_review) that allows you explore, [search and navigate]({% link papers.html %}) the literature in this area.
+This site is an experiment: a [living literature review](https://en.wikipedia.org/wiki/Living_review) that allows you to explore, [search and navigate]({% link papers.html %}) the literature in this area.

 ### Contributing

 This research area is evolving so fast that a static review cannot keep up.
 But a website can!
 We hope to make this site a living document.
-Anyone can add a paper to this web site, by completing a [web form](contributing.html).
+Anyone can add a paper to this website by completing a [web form](contributing.html).

 ---